 People on lower incomes and people of colour suffer most from the lack of nature and green space in our towns and cities.
-This is also true of air pollution, despite a lower proportion of people on lower incomes and people of colour owning cars than others.
+They're also more exposed to air pollution, despite a lower proportion of people on lower incomes and people of colour owning cars.